 The 14th amendment:

 The 14th amendment is the assertion that all those born or naturalized within the United States are citizens of the United States.
 Furthermore, the promise that no State will enforce any law that will damage these privileges in any way.
-Also known as the Equal Protection Clause.
+This is also known as the Equal Protection Clause.

 The 15th amendment: